ohohlfeld/itc36/woneca.md

 Submission deadline is **February 28th, 2025**.

-The expected notification is end of March 2025.
+The expected notification March 30th, 2025.